 Yet many continue to ask whether addiction is a disease, so we asked the country’s top expert on addiction, Dr. Nora Volkow, the Director of the National Institute on Drug Abuse (NIDA) at the National Institutes of Health (NIH).

-Education around addiction and how to both prevent and treat the health condition is a critical step in improving our response nationwide.
-Misinformation about addiction can contribute to stigma which too often dissuades individuals with substance use disorders from seeking help.
+Education about addiction and how to both prevent and treat the health condition is a critical step in improving our response nationwide.
+Misinformation about addiction can contribute to stigma, which too often dissuades individuals with substance use disorders from seeking help.

 Join us today in spreading the word that addiction is a health condition that is both preventable and treatable.